 For a voice AI to be truly effective, it can’t operate in a silo.
 A leading voice ai for healthcare call centers must integrate deeply with a provider’s existing technology stack.

 Seamless, two way integration with Electronic Health Record (EHR) and Practice Management (PM) systems is non negotiable.
-(See Prosper’s 80+ EHR and PM integrations.)
+(See Prosper AI’s 80+ EHR and PM integrations.)
 An integrated AI can read real time calendar availability, write new appointments directly into the schedule, pull patient data to personalize conversations, and document call outcomes in the patient’s chart.
 This ensures data consistency and makes the AI a true extension of the clinical workflow.

 Beyond the EHR, a powerful voice AI can also interface with external systems.
 It can connect with payer phone systems to verify insurance and check claim status, capabilities that also support payor organizations.
 It can also integrate with Customer Relationship Management (CRM) platforms to log patient interactions, providing a complete view of all communications for the care team.